unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

 %% Visualising data with bars %%

-# The population of Australia's states and territories
+# Australia's states and territories

-According to the Australian Bureau of Statistics, the estimated populations of Australia's states and territories (let's call them "regions"), on 31 December 2020, were as follows:
+According to the Australian Bureau of Statistics, the estimated populations of Australia's states and territories on 31 December 2020 were as follows (let's call them "regions" for short):

 ```
 Region Population